CleverRaven/Cataclysm-DDA/pages/design_doc.md

 Explore, fight and survive in an expansive post-apocalyptic game world.

 The core tenet of dark days ahead is if it works in reality, it works in the game.
-Scavenge and craft makeshift weapons, improvise shelter, outmanoeuver enemies, find, repair and drive vehicles.
+Scavenge and craft makeshift weapons, improvise shelter, outmaneuver enemies, find, repair and drive vehicles.
 Deal with monsters using your brains, melee weapons, firearms, traps, explosives, other monsters, fire, and if all else fails, a truck or two.

 ### User Experience Table of Contents
 [Overview](#overview)